Knowing how to prevent pipe bursts in the winter can save homeowners lots of money. Burst pipes can result in thousands of dollars of damage.

 1. Keep Your Heating System On

-Generally, most homeowners will keep their heating system on during winter anyways.
+Generally, most homeowners will keep their heating system on during winter anyway.
 However, some homeowners may save money by turning their heat off at night or restricting heat to rooms they're currently not using.

 Reducing your heating system's usage can slash that monthly energy.
 However, you may end up freezing your pipes in the process.